mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 You need to configure your [Google API Credentials](https://console.cloud.google.com/apis/credentials) for the App.
 Use `{MattermostSiteURL}/com.mattermost.apps/apps/hello-oauth2/oauth2/remote/complete` for the `Authorized redirect URIs` field.
-After configuring the credentials, in Mattermost desktop app run:
+After configuring the credentials, in the Mattermost Desktop App run:

 ```
 /hello-oauth2 configure --client-id {ClientID} --client-secret {ClientSecret}